IsraelCohen54/Intro-to-Machine-learning/README.md

 Course exercises with instructions, data needed, and code.

-ex1: k-means algorithm for sound compression (with some more things)
+ex1: k-means algorithm for sound compression (implementation from scratch)

 ex2: